brain games for dogs

 Brain games are a mental outlet, not a replacement for safe physical activity.
 Many dogs do best with both.

-What is the easiest brain game?
+What is the easiest brain game for dogs?

 Treasure Hunt is usually the easiest: hide a few treats where your dog can find them, then slowly make the hides more interesting.